aureamunoz/getting-started-on-quarkus-demo/README.md

 The application can be packaged using `./mvnw package`.
 It produces several outputs:
-- the `getting-started-on-quarkus-demo-1.0-SNAPSHOT.jar` file in the `/target` directory.
+- the `getting-started-on-quarkus-demo-1.0-SNAPSHOT.jar` file, the regular artifact produced by the Maven build, in the `/target` directory.
-- the quarkus-app directory which contains the `quarkus-run.jar`
+- the quarkus-app directory which contains the `quarkus-run.jar`, an executable jar.

 The application is now runnable using `java -jar target/quarkus-app/quarkus-run.jar`.
+If you want to deploy your application somewhere (typically in a container), you need to deploy the whole quarkus-app directory.

 ## Creating a native executable